The fundamentals off: "How do Mechanical Calculators count?"

 Now the question occurs: "Do they count clockwise or counter clockwise"?
 In fact they do both.
 But it doesn't matter, as long as they stick to the one throughout the whole design.
 The gearwheels used, for displaying the results, mounted number wheels on the side and show the numbers via an window.

-Mechanical calculators have one thing in common, they use gearwheels to count.
 If you are surprised, please keep in mind that in the days mechanical calculators have been developed (started 1850), microelectronics didn't exist, not even the transistor was invented yet.

 Counting was done on paper, they used the abacus or their fingers to count.
 Mostly starting to mark their thumb as the "one" and count on with the other fingers, as showed to the left.